-You might be taken aback to know that most people who struggle with addiction, also exude narcissistic traits or are full-blown narcissists, or maybe, it comes as no surprise.
+You might be taken aback to know that most people who struggle with addiction, also exude narcissistic traits or are full-blown narcissists.
 These people might have a heightened view of themselves and will only focus on their own greatness before thinking about the needs of others.
 For those with narcissistic personality traits, they are walking a fine line between stable and unstable, especially when addiction is factored into the equation.
 They are often misguided and believe they are more than capable of handling the effects of drugs and alcohol, and might have a stronger tolerance to it over their peers.
 What these feelings do is cause them to get caught up further in the cycle of addiction, with the issue frequently augmenting at a faster pace than they realize.
 Understanding the role of addiction and narcissism can help you or a loved one get the help they require, before it’s too late.
 Today, we will be determining if there is any confluence between the two.

 Seeking To Understand Narcissism